-Hollyport Secondary Opportunities V Unit Trust (the "Unit Trust") is a Jersey closed-ended regulated exchange-traded fund that is constituted out of the proceeds of issues of Units paid or transferred to the Trustee and held as part of the trust fund in accordance with the Declaration of Trust (the Trust Instrument) dated 28 May 2015.
-Registered office is given in the notes from the Trust Instrument and Prospectus on page 1 of this report.
+Hollyport Secondary Opportunities VI Unit Trust (the "Unit Trust") is a Jersey closed-ended regulated exchange-traded fund was constituted out of the proceeds from issues of Units paid or transferred to the Trustee and held as part of the trust fund in accordance with the Declaration of Trust (the "Trust Instrument") dated 31 March 2017 and as amended and restated 29 September 2017.
+The registered office is given in the notes from the Trust Instrument and Prospectus on page 1 of this report.
 Its objective is to acquire interests in mature private equity funds and to subsequently realise profits on such interests over the intended realisation period of ten years or less.

-The Unit Trust has issued four classes of units, being A, B, C and LP units.
-The A, B and C units (the "Investor Units") were issued to investors subscribing up to GBP 5,000,000 each in the Unit Trust and the LP units to investors subscribing in excess of that amount.
-In 2021, A units have been fully repaid and cancelled.
-Distributions are explained in detail in note 2.9.
+The Unit Trust has issued four classes of units, being A, B, C and LP units (the "Investor Units").
+The Investor Units were issued to investors subscribing up to USD 5,000,000 each in the Unit Trust and the LP units.
+The distribution policy is detailed in note 2.8 and 2.9.

-The Trustee is Sanne Trustee Services Limited, a Jersey incorporated company.
-The Trustee is responsible for the management and administration of the business, affairs and investments of the Unit Trust in accordance with the terms of the Trust Instrument.
+The Trustee and Alternate Investment Fund Manager ("AIFM") is Hollyport Secondary Opportunities Management Limited, a Jersey incorporated company.
+The Trustee is responsible for the management and administration of the business affairs including investments of the Unit Trust in accordance with the terms of the Trust Instrument.

-The Trustee has appointed Hollyport Capital LLP, a limited liability partnership incorporated in England, as the Investment Advisor of the Trust and Sanne Fund Administration Limited, a Jersey incorporated company, as the Administrator and Alternative Investment Fund Manager ("AIFM").
+The Trustee has appointed Hollyport Capital LLP, a limited liability partnership incorporated in England, as the Investment Advisor of the Trust, and Sanne Fund Administration Limited, a Jersey incorporated company, as the administrator.